Wubuntu88/CarND-Advanced-Lane-Lines/writeup_submission.md

         ], dtype=np.int32)
     return dst
 ```
-The functions above create the following points.
 The source points are nearly identical to the source points defined in the writeup template.
 However, I modified the y values of the top right and top left so that it would capture farther away parts of the road.

+The functions above create the following points:

 | Source        | Destination   | Position       |
 |:-------------:|:-------------:| :-------------:|